bitpushr/plexdocs/README.md

 - Request processing

 > [!WARNING]
-> Make sure to set `DEBUG` back to `false` in production environments to avoid exposing detailed logs that could contain sensitive information.
+> Environment variables require a new deployment to take effect.
+After enabling `DEBUG`, go to Deployments → Latest deployment → Click `...` next to "View Details" → "Retry deployment".
+Remember to redeploy again after setting `DEBUG` back to `false` to disable logging in production.
+>
+> Each deployment counts toward your free plan limit of [500 builds per month](#-cloudflare-pages-free-tier-usage-limits)

-Also take a look at the Cloudflare Pages docs on [Debugging Pages](https://developers.cloudflare.com/pages/configuration/debugging-pages/)
+Take a look at the Cloudflare Pages docs on [Debugging Pages](https://developers.cloudflare.com/pages/configuration/debugging-pages/) for more.

 ### CSS/JS Changes Not Appearing